UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Install MPLABX + XC8 software development environment

 Run the microcontroller's IDE to develop and compile the C code copying and adapting an example code.
+Example C file targeting the PIC18F46K22: Adder_BCD_1digit.c.
+Add to your project the header file config.h.

 C) Step-by-step testing

 Run the Proteus simulator.
-Do it in step by step mode while watching variables and placing break points..
+Do it in step by step mode while watching variables and placing break points.

 Fig. 13.
 The circuit in "run" mode while monitoring RAM variables in the "watch" window.